Sociology (including Criminology & Media Studies) PhD / MPhil

 How to Apply

-We accept applications for full-time study on an ongoing basis for entry in September.
-To apply, you should submit the following documents:
+We accept applications for full-time study for entry in September each year.
+To apply, you should submit the following documents after submitting a research proposal to your preferred supervisor:

-- one copy of the Research Degree Application Form
+- one copy of the Online Research Degree Application Form (full-time)

 - your research proposal